-Last week, the German newspaper Frankfurter Allgemeine newspaper published an article titled "Überall Brandmauern".
+Last week, the Frankfurter Allgemeine newspaper published an article titled "Überall Brandmauern".
 In English, it means "There are firewalls everywhere."
 By "firewall", the authors refer to the ideological firewall that every political party maintains, that differentiates it from every other party.

 They keep firewalls as a badge of honor, meaning that they care about and protect the integrity of their political orientation and value system.
 But Germany has a parliamentary-type government, meaning that the parties often have to serve in coalitions with other parties that don't share their value system.
 Their skill in negotiating the best possible course, that doesn't compromise on their value system, really comes to the forefront in coalitions.